Sorcha Wallet Service

 Rate Limiting

-A sliding window rate limiter prevents notification flooding.
+A sliding window rate limiter (Redis-backed) prevents notification flooding.
 When the rate limit is exceeded, events are queued to the digest for later consolidated delivery.
+The notification rate limit is configured via the centralised RateLimiting section:

 | Setting | Default | Description |